 Refer to Form 3 in the Appendix.
 Measure the upper and lower cylinder bores and pistons.
 Calculate and report the piston clearance for each by subtracting the major transverse skirt dimension from the smaller of the transverse "Below Port" or "Bottom" cylinder diameters.
 Report the measurements.
 Piston clearance between .0025 and .0045 in. is required.
 Square each piston ring in its respective bore.
 Using a feeler gauge, measure ring gaps.
-Required ring gap is .012 - .016 in. for the top ring and .014 - .018 in. for the 2^{nd} ring.
+Required ring gap is .012 - .016 in. for the top ring and .014 - .018 in. for the 2nd ring.
 Report.
-Install piston rings to their original locations being certain that the $\frac{1}{2}$ keystone rings are located in the top grooves.
-Using a feeler gauge, measure and report the cylinder liner finish in the ring travel area above the ports.
-Required finish is 10-25 micro inches "R_a" (average).
+Install piston rings to their original locations being certain that the 1⁄2 keystone rings are located in the top grooves.
+Using a feeler gauge, measure and report the 2nd ring-side clearances.
+Required side clearance is .0015 - .0025 in.
+Measure and report the cylinder liner finish in the ring travel area above the ports.
+Required finish is 10-25 micro inches "Ra" (average).
 If the finish is not within the allowed tolerance, powerheads should be returned to Mercury Marine for credit of exchange.
 In no case shall cylinder honing be allowed to restore cylinder liner surface finish.